FANSAN6190/coding_practice/README.md

 # cppprog
-This Repo is for learning and testing C++ programs.
+This Repo is for learning and testing programs.